Alfresco/acs-packaging/docs/query-accelerator.md

 properties or aspects applied to nodes and if necessary (for selected databases) the order of columns in compound indexes.
 Query sets are defined using JSON files.

-3. Administrator to perform a query set refresh in the Alfresco Administration Console.
+3. Administrators perform a query set refresh in the Alfresco Administration Console.
 The addition of new query sets, the replacement of an existing query set or complete removal does not require a restart, an outage or have a major impact on normal operations.
-The alfresco.log will contain messages to reflect progress.
+The `alfresco.log` will contain messages to reflect progress.
 When a new query set is identified, the system will start populating a denormalized table in background.
 It will also abandon the table population before it is complete, if a new version of the query set is created.
-The implementation will also need to identify a query set or a previous version is no longer needed and issue a message to the alfresco.log to advise that the query set can be deleted.
+The implementation will also need to identify a query set or if a previous version is no longer needed and issue a message to the `alfresco.log` to advise that the query set can be deleted.

 4. Once a denormalized table has been created and fully populated, it will automatically start being used.

-5. The Query accelerator will provide ATOMIC (transactionally consistent) results.
+5. The Query Accelerator will provide ATOMIC (transactionally consistent) results.

-6. The query accelerator is only an enterprise edition feature.
+6. The Query Accelerator is only an enterprise edition feature.

 ## Alfresco Query Accelerator Properties